sudowork/phoenix-mercury-mover/README.md

 Released under the [MIT License](http://opensource.org/licenses/mit-license).

-phoenix-mercury-mover is authored and maintained by [Kemar](https://marcarea.com).
+This repository is a fork of `phoenix-mercury-mover`, authored by [Kemar](https://marcarea.com).

+The main goals of this fork are:
+1. Implement all of mercury mover
+1. Make it easier for people to configure their own presets
+1. Switch to ES2015 for cleaner code